 Note: Diagnostic testing copayments may apply.
 Please see Outpatient Diagnostic Testing for more information.

 Note: Eye refractions performed in conjunction with Medicarecovered eye exams are not covered.
-What you must pay when you get these services

 Cost sharing for Medicarecovered services applies toward the annual out-of-pocket maximum.

 \$0 copayment for each Medicare-covered preventive glaucoma test.